Tuesday, November 4, 2008

 "If any man accustomed to speculate on religion as a mere science should infer from anything I have said on these theories that I contend for a religion in which the Holy Spirit has nothing to do; in which there is no need of prayer for the Holy Spirit; in which there is no communion of the Holy Spirit; in which there is no peace and joy in the Holy Spirit,--he does me the greatest injustice...All whom I baptize, I baptize into the name of the Father and of the Son, and of the Holy Spirit.
 I pray for the love of the Father, the grace of the Son and the communion of the Holy Spirit to remain with all the saints.
 A religion of which the Holy Spirit is not the author, the subject-matter and the perfecter is sheer Deism.
 To a man who teaches otherwise I would say: 'Art thou a teacher in Israel, and knowest not these things?' ...The uncontrovertible fact is, men must he born from above, and for this purpose the glad tidings are announced.
 Let us simply promulgate them in all their simplicity and force, unmixed with theory, uncorrupted with philosophy, uncomplicated with speculation and unfettered by system, and mark the issue."

-or word of God, the question which demanded elucidation still recurred--Why do not all who hear the gospel believe and obey it?
+"However clear the view Mr. Campbell thus gave of his position, and however proper, and, in a practical point of view, sufficient the course he so earnestly advocated in the interests of Christian peace and union, it must be confessed that the point of real difficulty remained still untouched, and that, for want of a full explanation of this, his views continued to be misapprehended and misrepresented.
+For it was undeniable that "influences" independent of the gospel were exerted in regard to unbelievers in order to the production of faith.
+Admitting that the "power" was in the gospel [155] or word of God, the question which demanded elucidation still recurred--Why do not all who hear the gospel believe and obey it?
 Why, out of a large audience who hear the gospel announced, will perhaps only one or two individuals receive it and act upon their convictions?
 Where all have alike the opportunity of hearing, why is the gospel brought into contact with the heart and mind of some and not of others or of all?
 Most assuredly there is a special influence here to be accounted for--an influence admitted by Mr. Campbell himself equally with his opponents, since with them he felt it his duty to offer up prayers for the conversion of sinners, which necessarily supposed a special divine intervention in their behalf, It was the conviction that such aid was to be expected, coupled with the natural and just longing of the human heart for some tangible, personal and sensible evidence of acceptance with God, that first gave rise to the mystical theory of regeneration, which, engrafted by Jacob BÅ“hler upon the more simple faith of Wesley, had at length pervaded almost the entire religious community.
 As this difficulty, therefore, still remained to be elucidated in the further progress of the Reformation, Mr. Campbell's reply at this period failed to prove entirely satisfactory to Mr. Broaddus.

 Hence, in his next letter, he said:

-your readers are satisfied; some are not.
+"While many things in your answer, and many incidental remarks in reference to this very point, met my admiring approbation, I felt some degree of disappointment at the manner in which you considered it proper to shape your reply in this particular case.
+Your reasons are no doubt satisfactory to yourself; perhaps they ought to be so to me and to all.
+I have heard much said about your answer to Paulinus, for it has excited among us a high degree of attention.
+Some of [156] your readers are satisfied; some are not.
 And though, upon a candid, careful reperusal of your letter, I think it justly due to you to say that you are an avowed friend to the Spirit's operations in the production of genuine religion, I must own that I could still wish you had found in your heart to dispense with what I consider an over-degree of scrupulosity, and to answer in a more direct manner...I must think you carry your scruples on the subject of theories and systems to some excess."

 "After expressing his own disapprobation of mere theorizing, he adds the following just remarks: